venura9/venura9/experience.md

 ## **Distinguished Technologist (Engadgement Lead)**
 _Contino, Acquired by Cognizant  (Jul 2022 – Present, Melbourne, VIC, AU)_\
-_`From 01/May/2023 reffered as Congnizant Servian Service Line in Australia`_
+_`From 01/May/2023 referred as Congnizant Servian Service Line in Australia`_

 The role focuses on providing leadership, guidance, mentorship and technical expertise across Cloud (mainly Azure) and Automation, in addition to being a leader in complex technology project delivery and driving the organisational revenue through sales and partner engagement.